loanenems/Spinning-Wheel/README.md

-# Getting Started with Create React App
+# Spinning Wheel

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This small project aims to demonstrate use of useState and useEffect hooks in a simple and fun way.

 ## Available Scripts